Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 The Dangers of Financial Irresponsibility

 In addition, he was financially abusive.
 He would steal from me and gaslight me about it.
 But he’d also somehow turn his lack of financial responsibility into my problem.
-He couldn’t cover rent or afford the things that he needed, and he’d guilt me into “helping him out.”
-As it turned out, he was just a manipulative man-child who saw my vulnerability and exploited it, but he is an excellent example of what not to do.
+He couldn’t cover rent or afford the things he needed, and he’d guilt me into “helping him out.”
+As it turned out, he was just a manipulative man-child who saw my vulnerability and exploited it, but he provides an excellent example of what not to do.

 Financial Responsibility and Savings